RoamGuru Roam Guru

 Accessibility

-• Città Alta: Limited vehicle access makes it pedestrian-friendly but challenging for mobility-impaired visitors (cobblestones, stairs)
+• Città Alta: Limited vehicle access makes it pedestrian-friendly but challenging for mobility-impaired visitors.
+Cobblestones, stairs, and steep gradients are unavoidable.

-• Museums: Most major museums offer wheelchair access
+• Major Museums: Most offer wheelchair access and elevators.